Frequently Asked Questions

 Physically, Allt Dearg exports all its power into the main grid at the substation located next to Stronachullin Farm.
 From here, the power is carried on the 33kV overhead lines (the largest wooden poles) and underground cables to the SSE substation in Lochgilphead, via Ardrishaig.
 At 9.95MW maximum export, most of the power produced by Allt Dearg will be used by consumers in Ardrishaig, Lochgilphead and the neighbouring areas.
 Contractually the Allt Dearg electricity is purchased by Smartest Energy, the UK’s leading purchaser of energy generated by the independent sector.
 Smartest are also a UK licensed business electricity supplier to large industrial and commercial organisations.
 Smartest Energy is a wholly-owned subsidiary of the Marubeni Corporation of Japan.

 What Is The Allt Dearg Power Worth?

-Sròndoire will qualify for 0.9 ROC per MWH of power exported, so the combined price for Sròndoire power will be about 5% less than the Allt Dearg power price.
+Sròndoire qualifies for 0.9 ROC per MWH of power exported, so the combined price for Sròndoire power is about 5% less than the Allt Dearg power price.
 Sròndoire is projected to generate around £2million in annual power sales.